A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Introduction

 \section{Introduction}

-With the advent of large-scale automated time-series photometric surveys to search for microlensing events, transiting planets, and supernovae, well-sampled light curves for millions of stars have been, and are continuing to be, collected.
-While the primary scientific goals of these surveys are to search for rare phenomena, the enormous databases of light curves that are a by-product of these surveys presents a great opportunity to study many other topics related to stellar variability \citep[e.g.][]{Paczynski.97}.
-With some exceptions \citep[e.g.][]{Hartman.04,Creevey.05,Parley.06,Norton.07, Beatty.07, Karoff.07, Shporer.07, Fernandez.09} the copious data produced by dedicated wide-field transit surveys has been relatively under-utilized for studying topics unrelated to transiting planets.
-In this paper we use data from the Hungarian-made Automated Telescope Network \citep[HATNet;][]{Bakos.04} project to study the variability of probable K and M dwarf field stars.

-Combining photometric observations with proper motion measurements is an effective method for selecting nearby dwarf stars.
-This technique is routinely used in the search for cool stars in the solar neighborhood \citep[e.g.][]{Reyle.04}, and has been suggested as an effective method for screening giants from transit surveys \citep{Gould.03}.
-By selecting red, high proper motion stars, it is possible to obtain a sample that consists predominately of nearby K and M-dwarfs, with very few luminous, distant giants.
-Whereas a general variability survey of Galactic field stars will yield a m\'{e}lange of objects that are often difficult to classify without detailed follow-up \citep[e.g.][]{Hartman.04, Shporer.07}, by focusing a survey on red, high proper motion stars, one can narrow in on a few specific topics related to low-mass stars.

-Main-sequence stars smaller than the Sun are not known to exhibit significant pulsational instabilities, but they may exhibit the following types of photometric variability: 1.
-Variability due to binarity (either eclipses or proximity effects such as ellipsoidal variability).
-2. Variability due to the rotational modulation or temporal evolution of starspots.
-3. Flares.
-We discuss each type of variability, and what might be learned from studying it, below.
+Main-sequence stars smaller than the Sun are known to exhibit the following types of photometric variability: variability due to binarity (either eclipses or proximity effects such as ellipsoidal variability), variability due to the rotational modulation or temporal evolution of starspots, and flares.
+Below we discuss each type of variability, and what might be learned from studying it.